Signed Into Law

 Which agencies enforce HB3376?

-HB3376 is enforced by Texas Supreme Court, Judicial Branch Certification Commission (JBCC) and Texas Probate Courts.
+HB3376 is enforced by Judicial Branch Certification Commission (JBCC), Texas Probate Courts and Texas Supreme Court.

 Q

-The compliance urgency for HB3376 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3376 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q